 Since the search engine currently accounts for 70% of all searches, their SEO tools harness the most accurate and comprehensive source of data.

-The best part of using these tools is that they’re free and generally unlimited.
+The best part of using these tools is that they’re absolutely free and generally unlimited.
 Here are 13 SEO tools built by Google you should consider adding to your wheelhouse.

 The results of these audits will give you a clear picture of the overall performance of your desktop site, web app, or mobile site.